TL;DR – How to Sleep in a Recliner

 So back to the question: Can sleeping in a recliner help if you have sleep apnea?

-The answer is, probably.
-It will help if you have obstructive sleep apnea, and it will help some if you have complex sleep apnea, because at least part of the problem is being caused by the narrowing of your airway when your muscles relax.
+The answer is probably.
+It will help if you have obstructive sleep apnea, and it will help a bit if you have complex sleep apnea because at least part of the problem is caused by the narrowing of your airway when your muscles relax.

 Illustration on the organs of the body affected by two types of sleep apnea

 By sleeping in a recliner and not laying perfectly flat, the simple force of gravity will work in your favor.
-When you fall asleep, and your muscles relax, instead of closing off your airway, it will remain open sufficiently that you don’t choke or gasp in your sleep.
+When you fall asleep, and your muscles relax, instead of closing off your airway, it will remain open sufficiently so you don’t choke or gasp.

 Unfortunately, if you suffer from central sleep apnea, where the problem is the signals your brain is sending to your muscles, then no. In that case, changing where you sleep isn’t going to help fix the problem.